 Make sure you get what you need.

 A rental company scam is attempting to intimidate consumers into buying extras they do not need.
 One of the most common “offers” is the collision damage waivers, which release drivers from charges for damage which may occur to the automobile.
 Check your own insurance policy or credit card agreement as you may already be covered for such damage.
-The waiver may also exclude instances where a car is stolen, tire damage or drivers who have taken drugs, even when the drug is nothing more than over-the-counter cold or headache medicine.
+The rental agency collision damage waiver may also exclude coverage when the car is stolen, where there is tire damage or for drivers who have taken drugs or alcohol (even when the drug is nothing more than over-the-counter cold or headache medicine).

 Make sure you get what you want.